laurahspencer/LabNotebook/_posts/2018-09-27-Histology-processing.md

 NOTES:
 - Reagents can be used up to 20 times.
 - Pausing is OK at xylene and water steps.
 NOT okay in dye or ethanol.
-- The longer the slides sit in hemotoxylin/eosin the darker the dye.
+- The longer the slides sit in hemotoxylin/eosin the darker the dye, but should be extended for thicker sections (the below was used for 7um sections).

 Order | Reagent | Duration | NOTES
 -- | -- | -- | --